lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 Next time, we'll take a Functional approach to these problems and reap the rewards.

-[^xmlparser-implementation]: The Implementation for this class is in the [next post in this series]().

-[^swiftz-generics-simplification]: I'm lying, I've changed the Generic Parameters from ```VA``` & ```VB``` to ```A``` & ```B```

 [^hypothetical-xml]: These assumptions actually hold true for a [webservice to be consumed](http://www.livedepartureboards.co.uk/ldbws/) in an Application I was prototyping.
 Depending on the Webservice an Application is consuming, there's a great deal of assumptions that can be made to reduce the complexity of an Implementation.

-[^lazy-evaluated-functional-programming]: One of the interesting aspects of Haskell is [Lazy Evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation), in particular how it applies to building up a [data structure and then traversing it](http://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf).
+[^lazy-evaluated-functional-programming]: One of the most interesting aspects of Haskell is [Lazy Evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation), in particular how it applies to building up a [data structure and then traversing it](http://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf).

-[^breaking-down-bind]: When starting out it can be really helpful to do this, it makes inspecting the types of each of the elements in the chain more visible.
-You can use Alt+Click on the value name to get XCode to print out the inferred type.
-Its also a good illustration of the power of type inference.
+[^decoder-protocols]: This is heavily inspired by the [ThoughtBot article on JSON Parsing in Swift](http://robots.thoughtbot.com/efficient-json-in-swift-with-functional-concepts-and-generics).
+In my Project I have multiple decoder types for JSON, XML and CSV.

 [^model-mapping-traditional]: I certainly remember writing this kind of thing by hand, before [Java annotations could be used for Code Generation](http://docs.oracle.com/javase/tutorial/jaxb/intro/).

-[^monadic-parser]: The concept of a 'Parser' as a distinct type that implements the 'Monad' Typeclass [does indeed exist in Pure functional language](http://eprints.nottingham.ac.uk/223/1/pearl.pdf).

-[^constructor-factory-method]: 'Factory Method' is probably a better term for this since a Constructor is a concept specific to ```init``` methods in Swift.

 [^nested-branching]: It would look [something like this](https://gist.github.com/lawrencelomax/00ea2c00c9b6ca5bb4ab)

-[^containers-functors]: ```Optional``` and ```Result``` are examples of Functors and Monads.
-This [fantastic article](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) covers the operators in a visual way.

-[^macro-error-handling]: In Objective-C this can be handled with [Macros and Early Return](https://github.com/rentzsch/NSXReturnThrowError), but we can't rewrite/mangle the rules of the language in Swift as we don't have Macros.

-[^decoder-protocols]: This is heavily inspired by the ThoughtBot article on JSON Parsing in Swift.
-In my Project I have multiple decoder types for JSON, XML and CSV.